risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-materialized-view.md

     SET BACKFILL_RATE_LIMIT { TO | = } { default | rate_limit_number };
 ```

-Use this statement to modify the backfill rate limit of a running materialized view.
+Use this statement to modify the backfill rate limit of a materialized view being created.
 For the specific value of `BACKFILL_RATE_LIMIT`, refer to [How to view runtime parameters](/manage/view-configure-runtime-parameters.md#how-to-view-runtime-parameters).

 ```sql title="Examples"
 -- Pause the backfill